 widely used history and political science/political philosophy teaching

 materials, while developing their own perspectives on curriculum and ways to

 adapt these to diverse school settings.
 Prerequisite: consent.

-ED 111 Development of Knowledge and Reasoning in the Science Curriculum
+ED 111 Development of Knowledge and Reasoning in the Science

 Through interviews of students and readings from science education research,